-- Decree-Law No. 123/2009, of 21 May (as amended and republished by Law No. 47/2013, of 10 July) governs the regime that applies to the construction of infrastructure suitable for the accommodation of electronic communications networks, to the set-up of electronic communications networks and the construction of infrastructure for telecommunications in housing developments, urban settlements and concentrations of buildings. - The regime applicable to radio communications networks and stations is established in Decree-Law No. 151-A/2000, of 20 July (as amended). - The regime of essential public services and the means of user protection is regulated under Law No. 23/96, of 26 July (as amended). - The regime governing the free circulation, insertion in the market and setting into service of radio equipment and telecommunications terminal equipment, as well as the regime governing the respective assessment of conformity and marking procedures were approved by Decree-Law No. 192/2000, of 18 August. - Law No. 99/2009, of 4 November (as amended by Law No. 46/2011, of 24 April) determines the legal framework applicable to administrative offences committed within the communications sector, including infringement of legal and regulatory provisions.
+- Decree-Law No. 123/2009, of 21 May (as amended by Decree-Law No. 258/2009, of 25 September, Law No. 47/2013, of 10 July, and Law No. 82-B/2014, of 31 December) governs the regime that applies to the construction of infrastructure suitable for the accommodation of electronic communications networks, to the set-up of electronic communications networks and the construction of infrastructure for telecommunications in housing developments, urban settlements and concentrations of buildings.
+(This Decree-Law is currently being amended in order to transpose the Directive 2014/61/UE, of the European Parliament and of the Council, of 15 May 2014). - The regime applicable to radio communications networks and stations is established in Decree-Law No. 151-A/2000, of 20 July (as amended). - The regime of essential public services and the means of user protection is regulated under Law No. 23/96, of 26 July (as amended). - The regime governing the insertion in the market, setting into service and use of radio equipment were approved by Decree-Law No. 57/2017, of 9 June. - Law No. 99/2009, of 4 November (as amended by Law No. 46/2011, of 24 April) determines the legal framework applicable to administrative offences committed within the communications sector, including infringement of legal and regulatory provisions.